-Prerequisites: DT 31, ID 5, ID 7
+Prerequisites: ID 5

-This is an advanced study of interior design as related to family living.
+This is an advanced study of the historical period and styles of furniture and interiors utilized in Interior Design.
+An additional focus of the class will include advanced color theory, fabric treatments and materials for Interior Design.
 Application of color, materials, and historical styles to contemporary living will be developed.
 Transfer credit: CSU